 Font and Colors

-The logo contains only the text part.
+The logo contains only text.
 There are no graphic elements.
-A single letter reflects the administrative-geographic affiliation of the sports department and the university to which it belongs.
+One letter reflects the administrative and geographical affiliation of the sports department and the university to which it belongs.